openaddresses/openaddresses/README.md

 # Global Addresses

-A global collection of addresses, open and free to use.
+A global collection of address data sources, open and free to use.
 Join, download and contribute.
 We're just getting started.

 ## Contributing addresses